-Or find the IP address: select Settings, then Network, and under CONTROL IP PORT find the IP Address.
+Or find the IP address: select Settings, then Network, and under CONTROL IP PORT.

-2. Enter the hostname or IP address in a web browser.

-The PRISM HOME page displays.

-- 3. Select API Help Page. - 4.
+- 2. Enter the hostname or IP address in a web browser. - The PRISM HOME page displays. - 3.
+Select API Help Page. - 4.
 If you have set a unique hostname for the instrument, enter it in the browser address bar and select the API Help Page link.